 The largest numbers of wells found contaminated by nitrate are in counties that lie within the ridge citrus-growing region (Highlands, Polk, Lake, and Orange Counties).
 Soil in this area is sandy, low in fertility, and tends to leach fertilizer, and the underlying ground water resource used for water supply is highly vulnerable to contamination.
-As a result, citrus growers need to fertilize frequently and at higher rates, and private wells near the groves can become contaminated.
+Citrus growers need to fertilize frequently and at higher rates, and private wells near the groves can become contaminated.
 Other counties with extensive agriculture and similar soil and ground water conditions that have led to a significant number of nitrate-contaminated wells include Hillsborough, Hardee, Suwannee, and Jackson.

-Land use transition from agriculture to residential has resulted in less fertilizer use in some of these agricultural areas, and in some of these transitioning areas, public water supplies have become available to homeowners who were previously on individual wells.
-These factors may be partially responsible for a change in the number of wells found to be contaminated in recent years.
-Agricultural best management practices (BMPs) by farmers to reduce fertilizer leaching may also be playing a part in the reduced numbers of contaminated wells.
-However, ground water contamination by nitrate remains an ongoing problem and a challenge to water resource managers.
+Ground water contamination by nitrate remains an ongoing problem and a challenge to water resource managers.
+One effort to reduce fertilizer leaching into wells is agricultural best management practices (BMPs) by farmers.
+Another aspect that may be reducing contamination is the land use transition from agricultural to residential, resulting in less fertilizer use in some of these agricultural areas.
+Also, in some of these transitioning areas, public water supplies have become available to homeowners who were previously on individual wells.
+These factors may be partially responsible for the change in the number of wells found to be contaminated in recent years.

 Dieldrin

 The insecticide dieldrin was widely used in Florida from the 1950s until 1974, when it was banned by the EPA for all uses except termite control.
 Its use as a termiticide was banned in 1987.
 Until the 1974 ban, this pesticide was widely used for insect control for corn, cotton, and citrus.
 In 2005, FDOH issued a new health advisory limit (HAL) of 0.002 µg/L for dieldrin in drinking water.
-This new limit is lower than the old FDEP and current EPA HAL by 2 orders of magnitude.
+This new advisory limit is lower than the previous HAL that was used in Florida by 2 orders of magnitude.
+There is currently no regulatory standard for dieldrin in drinking water.

 Despite dieldrin’s low mobility in the soil, it is very persistent and has found its way to ground water throughout the state.
 Since the new HAL was issued, samples from more than 400 private wells have exceeded the Florida HAL.
 The counties with the largest number of private well exceedances to date include Dade, Volusia, Jackson, and Lake Counties.
 The detections of dieldrin in the ground water are not limited to agricultural areas because it was also widely used for termite control beneath buildings in urban areas.
 The counties with the largest numbers of detections all have sandy soils and vulnerable aquifer systems.

 FDEP is currently working with FDOH and the Volusia County Health Department to determine the source of dieldrin contamination in a large subdivision near the city of Deland.
 This contaminated area, as of October 28, 2011, was found to have 113 residential wells with dieldrin detections above the HAL.
 This is the largest cluster of dieldrin-impacted residential wells identified in Florida to date.
-These sample results are relatively recent and were not in the database used for the ground water assessments provided in Chapter 10 of this report.
+These sample results are relatively recent and are not part of the ground water assessments provided in Chapter 10 of this report.

 Healthy Beaches Program